enkidevs/curriculum/spreadsheets/intermediate/charts-2/further-customization-1.md

 This tab also allows us to maximize the chart, change the background color, fonts, border color, and plot null values.

-Next we have the `Charts & axis titles`.
-Here we can modify the title and subtitle of the chart, change their fonts, font sizes, colors, and format.
+In the `Charts & axis titles` we can modify the title and subtitle of the chart, change their font type, size, color, and format.

 We have made the title bold and added a subtitle: